 Skin looseness on the face is more complex.
 Sometimes collagen remolding is a great answer when skin looseness is mild to moderate and volume loss is small.
 Other times, volume restoration becomes essential to get the look you want.
 The effects of muscle action are also important, so remember Botox especially around the eyes.

 Consider your body shape and size as you begin.
-While Thermage can cut 1-3 inches off your waist and an inch off your thighs, greater reduction is better achieved with SmartLipo.
+While Thermage can cut 1-3 inches off your waist and an inch off your thighs, the greater reduction is better achieved with SmartLipo.

 Botox and facial fillers such as Restylane or Radiesse can produce immediate results.
-A portion of Thermage results are also immediate.
-Most of the other procedures and the rest of Thermage results take several months to a year to achieve final results.
+A portion of Thermage results is also immediate.
+Most of the other procedures and the rest of the Thermage results take several months to a year to achieve final results.
 Be sure to consider this in your planning.

 Always talk to a consultant or physician before you make your final decision.
 Skin tightening works great and as a large number of happy, satisfied patients.
-It is important to understand how it works and have expert help determining what is best for your individual needs.
+It is important to understand how it works and have expert help in determining what is best for your individual needs.